JvanKatwijk/qt-dab/README.md

 ![6.1](/qt-dab-null-period.png)

-The NULL scope shows the samples in the transition from NULL period to the first data block of a DAB frame;
+The NULL scope shows the samples in the transition from NULL period to the first data block of a DAB frame.
+The software detects (computes) the first sample following the  NULL period, needed for collecing the data for decoding.

 ![6.1](/qt-dab-tii-data.png)